IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-01-16]
+  - The HypertextAccessFile class now recoginzes the 'ErrorDocument' directive.
+    Additionally the HTTP handler has a new method 'getDefaultErrorDocumentURI(...)'].
+    Result: htaccess' ErrorDocument directives are now handled (though the default error document set is not yet configurable).

 [2013-01-10]
  - The CGI PATH_INFO and PATH_TRANSLATED were fixed (contained corrupt values before).
  - The CGI environment vars DOCUMENT_ROOT, SCRIPT_FILENAME and REQUEST_URI were added.